 Pennant printing provides an easy and colourful art-making activity for all ages.
-The value of this workshop is in the discovery of the process through individual and collective artistic expression.
+The value of the workshop is in the discovery of the process through individual artistic expression.
+The result is colourful and spectacular.

-- Styrofoam printing plates are scribed with pencil or pen tips to make a relief print.
+- Styrofoam printing plates are enscribed with pencil or pen tips to make a relief print.

 - The printing plate is rolled with water-soluable, non-toxic block-printing inks.

 - Prepared fabric is positioned on top and burnished by hand.

 - The fabric is removed to reveal the print.

 - The plate can be re-inked for multiple prints.

 - The prints are hung out to dry.

 - Pennants are given away as gifts and sewn onto fabric binding tape for display at community events.

 The short-term goal is to raise awareness of urban watershed renewal, and make connections to people, to nature and our place in the local land and watershed.